sern-handler/handler/README.md

 };
 ```

-See out [templates](https://github.com/sern-handler/tenplated) for TypeScript examples and more
+See our [templates](https://github.com/sern-handler/tenplated) for TypeScript examples and more

 ## CLI